Skip to main content

 When you launch a new test session on a device that supports Apple Pay, the iOS Settings > Wallet prompt opens by default, asking you to add a payment card.

-To manually add a payment card or add one during an active session, follow these steps:
+To add a payment card manually or during an active session:

 1. Ensure that you have launched a test session with a device that supports Apple Pay.
 For a list of supported devices, see Supported devices.